kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 - automation
 ---

 This is the 2nd part of my series *Introduction to Gulp.js*.
-Today I will write the first few Gulp tasks and set up a development server with BrowserSync.
+Today I will write the first few Gulp.js tasks and set up a development server with BrowserSync.
 And I will start to write a configuration file.

 [IMAGE]

 {% include articles/gulp-toc.html %}

-## Installing Gulp
+## Installing Gulp.js
 To run my `gulpfile.js` I need to install gulp:

 {% highlight sh %}